-- Not for severe hearing loss
+- Not for profound hearing loss

 I have moderate hearing loss in the high frequencies.
 After checking at least a dozen companies, I decided to purchase from Eargo and I have been very pleased.
 [They called] me to make sure it was working and that I was getting used to [the device].
-I also had direct contact with the audiologist.Read Full Review
+I also had direct contact with the audiologist.Read full review

 Eargo hearing aids

-Eargo sells hearing aid devices for individuals with mild to moderate hearing loss.
+Eargo sells hearing aid devices for individuals with mild to severe high-frequency hearing loss.
 All models feature four sound profiles that are easy to save or switch between for the user.
 Unlike typical behind-the-ear hearing aids, Eargo’s devices are nearly invisible and amplify sound in front of you rather than behind you.